 Today, I have my small yet intriguing identity, which was only possible with Sikkim Express and other newspaper mediums, including Now, Samay Dainik, and Voice of Sikkim, among others who have always supported me.
 I am thankful for all of them.
 Facebook, a social networking site, is the other medium that helped me introduce to my readers, and today, at the moment of this writing, I have over one thousand fans that follow my blog “Proud to be a Sikkimese."

-This is just a small beginning, and I am sure the love and warmth I have received so far will be with me in the days to come, too.
+This is just a small beginning, and I am sure the love and warmth I have received so far will be with me in the coming days, too.

 No comments: